-Two small wounds were on the victim's right lateral mid-lumbar region (Fig. 11A and Fig. 11B at red arrows).
-Notable is a halo of hyperemia approximately 10 cm from the wounds (Fig. 11B).
-The inferior wound (Fig. 11C, left) appears superficial, dispersed and roughly square.
-The superior wound (Fig. 11C, right) appears to have had skin penetration.
+Two small wounds were on the victim's right lateral midlumbar region (Figure 11A and Figure 11B at red arrows).
+Notable is a halo of hyperemia approximately 10 cm from the wounds (Figure 11B).
+The inferior wound (Figure 11C, left) appears superficial, dispersed and roughly square.
+The superior wound (Figure 11C, right) appears to have had skin penetration.
 An oval brown discoloration was within the hyperemic region of this wound, suggesting penetration and perhaps singeing.
 However, some wounds keep margins somewhat reddened (hyperemic) as the refrigeration in the morgue reoxygenates the areas that subject to a small loss of the superficial layer of the epidermis.
-The distance between the wounds was approximately 3.7 cm using the scale shown in Fig.11A.
+The distance between the wounds was approximately 3.7 cm using the scale shown in Figure11A.

-Fig. 11.
+Figure 11.
 Wound evidence of the stun gun used in the victim's attack.
-(A) The posterior torso of the victim showing two small wounds on his right lateral mid-lumbar skin.
-(B) Enlargement of the area in the square in A; image was color adjusted (Photoshop/Image/Adjustments/Hue/Saturation) to show a halo of hyperemia about 10 cm from the wounds.
-(C) Additional enlargement of this wound area reveals the two wounds have different shapes.
-(D) Similar wounds were attributed to a stun gun in the1996 JonBenet Ramsey homicide case; images downloaded from the Internet via Google.
-(E) The Air Taser 34000 without its taser dart projection module; this Taser model ceased production in 1998 [26].
-(F) The Air Taser 34000 face without its taser module showing its electrodes; the two electrodes are flat, copper or copper plated tabs (image from [27]).
+A. Two small wounds were on the victim's right lateral mid-lumbar posterior torso skin.
+B. Enlargement of the area in the square in A; image was color adjusted by Photoshop/Image/Adjustments/Hue/Saturation to accentuate the halo of hyperemia about 10 cm from the wounds.
+C. Additional enlargement of this wound area reveals the two wounds have different shapes.
+D. Similar wounds were attributed to a stun gun in the1996 JonBenet Ramsey homicide case; images downloaded from the Internet via Google.
+E. The Air Taser 34000 without its taser dart projection module; this Taser model ceased production in 1998 [20].
+F. The Air Taser 34000 face without its taser module showing its electrodes; the two electrodes are flat, copper or copper plated tabs (image from [21]).
 The right electrode (inset) was forcibly lifted, breaking away part of the electrode housing (note scratch marks), likely to achieve better skin contact, thus converting the taser into a stun gun.
-The electrode central distance between the two in this example was approximately 3.7 cm.
+The two electrode central distance between the two was approximately 3.7 cm.

 In the JonBenet Ramsey homicide (Dec 25, 1996), two small wounds were found on her body and another two on her face were attributed to a stun gun by some investigators.
-However, a stun gun involvement in her death was disputed [20,21].
-These wounds are distinctive in that they appear to be burns (Fig. 11D, top).
-On her abdomen one was square (Fig. 11D, left) and the other was smaller and elongated (Fig. 11D, right).
+However, a stun gun involvement in her death was disputed [22,23].
+These wounds are distinctive in that they appear to be burns (Figure 11D, top).
+On her abdomen one was square (Figure 11D, left) and the other was smaller and elongated (Figure 11D, right).

-The Air Taser 34000 was manufactured from 1994 to 1998, and came in two parts: the handle power source and the dart/electrode projection module or taser [23].
-When the dart projection module is removed (Fig. 11E) two flat copper-colored electrodes are revealed.
-It appears that a requirement to convert the base taser to a stun gun necessitates forcibly lifting one of the electrode tabs (Fig. 11F, right inset).
-The Air Taser 34000 base unit shown with this modification Fig. 11F is consistent with the wounds with the JonBenet Ramsey (Fig. 11D).
-The distance between the wounds was 3.5 cm [22] when measured from the center of each.
+The Air Taser 34000 was manufactured from 1994 to 1998, and came in two parts: the handle power source and the dart/electrode projection module or taser [24].
+When the dart projection module is removed (Figure 11E) two flat copper-colored electrodes are revealed.
+It appears that a requirement to convert the base taser to a stun gun necessitates forcibly lifting one of the electrode tabs (Figure 11F, right inset).
+The Air Taser 34000 base unit shown with this modification Figure 11F is consistent with the wounds with the JonBenet Ramsey (Figure 11D).
+The distance between the wounds was 3.5 cm when measured from the center of each [23].